 The Andina system now includes those parts of the FCAB that lie in Bolivian territory.
 The Andina has cross border connections with Argentina and Chile, and with Peru by ferry across Lake Titicaca.
 The Oriental system has cross border connections with Argentina and Brazil.
 Currently, all international traffic is freight only.

-In 2014 a contract was awarded for the construction of a 205km railway connecting the Oriental network at Montero with a new fertilizer plant under construction at Bulo Bulo.
+A 205km railway was proposed to connect the Oriental network at Montero with a new fertilizer plant under construction at Bulo Bulo.
+However, no construction had taken place by the time of the opening of the plant in 2017.

-A 130km railway is proposed to a new port at Puerto Busch on the Paraguay river.
-This would serve mines in the Mutún area, and would connect with the Oriental network allowing mineral exports to reach the river directly rather than by the existing route through the narrow Tamengo channel from Puerto Suarez.
+A 130km railway is proposed to serve a projected new port at Puerto Busch on the Paraguay river.
+This would serve mines in th Mutún area, and would connect with the Oriental network allowing mineral exports to reach the river directly rather than by the existing route through the narrow Tamengo channel from Puerto Suarez.

 Flag image from CIA World Factbook